Monthly Archives: February 2021

 One of my prized possessions.
 I still have it, of course.

 Linda Ronstadt’s follow up to Heart Like A Wheel was a wonderful album.
+It was released on September 15, 1975.
 I couldn’t wait to see her live in concert.
 I did end up seeing her twice before the 70’s were over.
 She was a trailblazer in so many ways.
 Love is A Rose, written by Neil Young is included in this album.
 It’s one of my favorites.

 Here I am during my junior year.
 16 years old, with a face full of acne.